pyrun-cloud/kerchunk-pipeline/README.md

 2. Generating `kerchunk` index files for sample GOES-16 data.
 3. Using `fsspec` and `xarray` to open the virtual dataset from the generated index.
 4. Demonstrating the performance benefits.

+**Important Note:** Currently, the index generation pipeline demonstrated in this tutorial is designed for local execution.
+To run the analysis steps in a truly distributed manner using these generated indexes, the resulting JSON files need to be manually uploaded to a shared object store like S3 first.